codeonbeans/botfetchr/README.md

 # botmediasaver

 A high-performance Go application that downloads videos from various social media platforms using a browser pool architecture for concurrent task processing.
+Built with Telegram bot integration for easy user interaction.

 ## 🚀 Features

 ### Main Features

--   **Video Download Bot**: Send a link and get the video downloaded and sent back
+-   **Telegram Bot Integration**: Send a link to the bot and get the video downloaded and sent back
--   **Browser Pool**: Efficient concurrent task handling with multiple browser instances
+-   **Browser Pool Architecture**: Efficient concurrent task handling with multiple browser instances
+-   **Multi-Platform Support**: Download videos from Instagram, VK, and more
--   **Proxy Support**: Built-in proxy configuration for each browser instance
+-   **Proxy Support**: Built-in proxy configuration for both Telegram API and browser instances
+-   **High Performance**: Redis-based task queuing and PostgreSQL for data persistence
+-   **Smart User Agent Rotation**: Randomized or custom user agents to avoid detection

 ### Supported Platforms

-Public contents only:
+Public content only:

 -   **Instagram**: Reels, Posts, ~~Stories~~
 -   **VK**: Videos